SrRapero720/watercore/readme.md

 ### ¿WHAT DO WATERCORE FOR ME?
-- Fix a lot of MemoryLeaks like [MemoryLeakFix](https://github.com/fxmorin/MemoryLeakFix) mod but IN FORGE.
+- Fix a lot of MemoryLeaks like [MemoryLeakFix](https://github.com/fxmorin/MemoryLeakFix) mod but IN FORGE (read incompatibilities section).
 - Provides a Lazy API to interact with Forge Registries and other mods APIs (Luckperms included)
 - Randomly fix a lot of little issues from other mods.
 - Adds a MixinTrace in your crash reports (like [CraftyCrashes](https://github.com/Chocohead/Crafty-Crashes) or [MixinTrace](https://github.com/comp500/mixintrace))